RobertBonagura/pyBon/README.md

 pyBon is a Python interpreter, written in C, entirely from scratch.
 It is without the use of any parser or lexical analyzer generators.

 Right now, it is only capable of evaluating simple mathematical expressions.
-The ability to assign vlaues to an identifier and retreive such values is coming soon!
+Values can be assigned to variables now as well, and these variables can be used in mathematical expresssions.

 ## Compiling